Sumner PC & Associates

 Retirement Accounts in a Divorce

 Your investments and retirement accounts will likely be split like any other assets in your divorce.
 In Michigan, they would be separated equitably, which does not necessarily mean 50-50.
-Instead, they may be split according to what the court deems fair and equitable after considering the work and support histories of both spouses.
+Instead, they may be split according to what the court deems fair and equitable.
+The split is determined after considering the work and support histories of both spouses.

 What types of retirement accounts may be split?